Artentus/ModMyFactory/README.md

 ModMyFactory has full support of localization.
 Currently available languages are: English, German, Russian, Portuguese (hopefully more to come).

+### Download
+You can find the latest release of ModMyFactory [here](https://github.com/Artentus/ModMyFactory/releases/latest).
+A full list of all releases can be found [here](https://github.com/Artentus/ModMyFactory/releases).

 ### System requirements
 ModMyFactory has the following system requirements: